 Ibiza in a bottle

-Text: Cat Weisweiller - Photos: Jordi Cervera
+By Cat Weisweiller - Photos: Jordi Cervera

-with around 6000 bottles personally distributed thereafter.
+From conception in the winter of 2012, came his first batch in 2013; with around 6000 bottles personally distributed thereafter.
 Although his fervour for the brand eclipsed the all-consuming one-man operation at hand, no one was more pleased than Javier when his dear friend from Switzerland, Alexander, finally fulfilled his promise to move to Ibiza full-time.
 The pair had met during Javier’s 10 year sojourn in Zurich, and were bound by a pledge that they would one day work together.
 That day had come.
 Alexander, an architect by trade, didn’t need to be asked twice for this temporary career diversion.
 He immediately saw the potential in the product and jumped on board; with his only stipulation being that they enlisted his newly acquainted friend, Alfonso, as their marketing director.

 Alfonso, originally from Seville, is not just any marketing director.
 Fresh off a four-year stint as marketing director for the mighty Palladium Hotel Group here, and erstwhile the global marketing director for Cadbury Schweppes, there is no doubt that they had hit gold.
 As luck would have it, Alfonso had long yearned for an opportunity to work for himself, away from the strains of corporate life, and within the nurturing confines of a more intimate, collaborative working environment.
 “I saw the potential in both the brand and the other two partners straightaway, and happily joined the force.
 I love the product, and knew it was something I could really put my heart and soul into.
 I relish the idea of putting my marketing expertise to work on a brand that helps project the true essence of Ibiza to the rest of the world.”